dniklaus/arduino-display-lcdkeypad/README.md

 **Description**:

-In global area (outside of the setup() and loop() functions), define a specific LcdKeypadAdapter implementation, particularly implement the handleKeyChanged() method where you define the actions to be performed on specific key press events.
+In the global area (outside of the '<setup()>' and '<loop()>' functions), define a specific '<LcdKeypadAdapter>' implementation, particularly implement the '<handleKeyChanged()>' method where you define the actions to be performed on specific key press events.

-In the setup() function instatiate an object of the LcdKeypad class.
+In the '<setup()>' function instatiate an object of the '<LcdKeypad>' class.
 Here the appropriate driver type will be selected according to the present HW.
-Attach your specific LcdKeypadAdapter implementation to the driver so you get the key pressed notifications.
+Attach your specific '<LcdKeypadAdapter>' implementation to the driver so you get the key pressed notifications.

-In the loop() function just let the timer get ticked by calling scheduleTimers().
+In the '<loop()>' function just let the timer get ticked by calling '<scheduleTimers()>'.
 This will keep the key pressed event detection running.